sproutsocial/github-diff-collapse/README.md

 	of the page near the table of contents, next to the Unified/Split button group.)
 - Jump to a file and expand the diff.
 (You can do this by clicking `X changed files` near the top, then clicking on the name of the file you want to jump to.)
+- Hide the comments inside of a diff view.
+(Bitbucket only.
+GitHub has this natively.)
+- Hide the comments for every diff view.
+(Bitbucket only for now.
+Coming to GitHub soon.)

 ## Bugs & Feature Requests